 - Direct debits and standing orders – usually free but some banks apply a small nominal charge;

 - International money transfers – depends on destination, amount sent, and how fast you want the money to arrive.
 Charges are usually at least €10 for smaller payments and can be €20-30 (or more) for larger payments;

 - Penalty charges – each bank should issue a full list of charges for late payments, defaults, etc. Going overdrawn without authorization can cost around €10 for a single transaction and up to €100 for a whole month.
 Bounced cheques can incur fees of between €30–50.

 Banks in France should provide you with their fee structure before you open an account.
 Information on charges are usually available on the bank’s website.

 Expats living in France may find that opening an international offshore account is the best way to manage their finances.
 Having an offshore bank account is particularly helpful for anyone who works abroad, spends a lot of time in more than one country, or frequently transfers money between countries.

 Offshore accounts are located outside the holder’s country of residence and usually offer distinct advantages such as a wider range of cross-border services and lower taxation on funds.
 Many of the major French banks provide international offshore banking in France.
-You can read more about offshore banking in our detailed guide.

 As banking systems have become more sophisticated over the years, so has financial fraud.
 Like anywhere, banking customers in France need to be careful not to leave themselves vulnerable to scams.
 These include things such as phishing and bogus email requests.
-Card fraud has been a problem in France, with a 2016 study showing that it has the thir highest share of fraudulent card transactions among EU countries.
+Card fraud has been a problem in France, with a 2016 study showing that it has the third highest share of fraudulent card transactions among EU countries.

 - Never giving out sensitive or confidential personal information in an email or phone conversation;